-Abetment of suicide is a grave offense under the Indian Penal Code (IPC), specifically addressed in Section 306 IPC, which criminalizes the act of encouraging, instigating, or aiding another person to commit suicide.
-This section states that anyone who abets the commission of suicide shall be punished with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.
-The legal interpretation of Section 306 is closely tied to the concept of mens rea, or guilty mind, meaning the accused must have intentionally provoked or assisted the victim to commit suicide, meeting the criteria to convict a person under Section 306.
+Abetment of suicide is a grave offense, now addressed in Section 108 of the Bharatiya Nyaya Sanhita (BNS), 2023 (formerly Section 306 of the Indian Penal Code), which criminalizes the act of encouraging, instigating, or aiding another person to commit suicide.
+The BNS replaced the IPC with effect from 1 July 2024, but the offence and its punishment remain the same.
+This provision states that anyone who abets the commission of suicide shall be punished with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.
+Its legal interpretation is closely tied to the concept of mens rea, or guilty mind, meaning the accused must have intentionally provoked or assisted the victim to commit suicide.
 Landmark judgments, such as those in the cases of State of Punjab vs. Iqbal Singh and Gurcharan Singh vs. State of Punjab, have clarified that mere harassment without a direct intention to provoke suicide does not constitute abetment.
-Prosecution under Section 306 IPC requires establishing a clear link between the accused’s actions and the victim’s suicide, often relying on circumstantial evidence and proving the accused’s intention.
-The stringent punishment under this section underscores the serious nature of the crime and the legal system’s commitment to deterring such acts, while also highlighting the importance of addressing underlying issues like mental health support and creating a supportive environment to prevent such tragedies.
+A prosecution requires establishing a clear link between the accused’s actions and the victim’s suicide, often relying on circumstantial evidence and proving the accused’s intention.
+The stringent punishment underscores the serious nature of the crime and the legal system’s commitment to deterring such acts, while also highlighting the importance of addressing underlying issues like mental health support and creating a supportive environment to prevent such tragedies.

 Abetment of Suicide Defined

 Abetment of suicide refers to the act of encouraging, instigating, or aiding another person to commit suicide.
-Under the IPC, this is considered a serious crime, given the irreversible nature of the act of suicide and the potential manipulation or coercion that might lead an individual to take their own life.
+Under the BNS, 2023 (and earlier under the IPC), this is considered a serious crime, given the irreversible nature of the act of suicide and the potential manipulation or coercion that might lead an individual to take their own life.

-Section 306 of the Indian Penal Code, 1860, states: “If any person commits suicide, whoever abets the commission of such suicide shall be punished with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.”
-This section explicitly criminalizes the act of abetting suicide, making it clear that those who instigate, encourage, or aid in the commission of suicide by another are punishable under Section 306 of the IPC.
+Section 108 of the Bharatiya Nyaya Sanhita (BNS), 2023, states: “If any person commits suicide, whoever abets the commission of such suicide, shall be punished with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.”
+This provision re-enacts, in identical terms, the former Section 306 of the Indian Penal Code, 1860, which it replaced with effect from 1 July 2024.
+It explicitly criminalizes the act of abetting suicide, making it clear that those who instigate, encourage, or aid in the commission of suicide by another are punishable under the law.

-To understand the application of section 306 of the IPC, it is essential to dissect its key components and examine the facts and circumstances surrounding the deceased’s decision to commit suicide.
+To understand the application of this provision, it is essential to dissect its key components and examine the facts and circumstances surrounding the deceased’s decision to commit suicide.

-For an individual to be held guilty under Section 306 IPC, it is crucial that the element of “mens rea” or guilty mind is established.
-This means that the accused must have had the intention to instigate or aid the victim in committing suicide, which is essential to convict a person under Section 306.
-Mere harassment or abuse, without the intention to provoke the victim to commit suicide, may not necessarily attract charges under Section 306, illustrating the importance of the intent to cause a suicide attempt.
+For an individual to be held guilty of abetment of suicide, it is crucial that the element of “mens rea” or guilty mind is established.
+This means that the accused must have had the intention to instigate or aid the victim in committing suicide, which is essential to secure a conviction.
+Mere harassment or abuse, without the intention to provoke the victim to commit suicide, may not necessarily attract the offence, illustrating the importance of the intent to cause a suicide attempt.

-Several landmark judgments by Indian courts have shaped the interpretation of Section 306 IPC:
+Several landmark judgments by Indian courts have shaped the interpretation of this offence (decided under the former Section 306 IPC, the principles of which carry over to Section 108 BNS):

 1.State of Punjab vs. Iqbal Singh (1991):The Supreme Court held that mere harassment or cruelty without positive action to instigate or aid the victim in committing suicide does not constitute abetment under Section 306 IPC.